Dailies & Weeklies Introduction

 Dailies will show a red calendar on the top left to signify that the daily is active.
 If a daily is played through rollover, the calendar may disappear and will just function as a normal run from then on.
 If it successfully submits, then the score will then be applied to the previous daily properly.

 Daily runs always have a vanilla start, which means that no golden weapon unlock or crown can be used at the start of a run.
 Any character is allowed but they must use their default weapon.
-On the character select screen the mouse wheel (for KBM layout) can be used to swap between a characters A-Skin or B-Skin if it us unlocked.
+On the character select screen the mouse wheel (for KBM layout) can be used to swap between a characters A-Skin, B-Skin and C-Skin if unlocked.

 The only other difference in gameplay is that the Proto Chest will not bring in weapons from other runs, it will always default to the Rusty Revolver when first opened.
 Swapping this out with another weapon will overwrite the save, meaning that weapons found in dailies can be brought to normal runs - not vise versa.